The humble garage floor is getting a makeover.

 Don Sneed, president of Better Life Technology in Lenexa, developed the roll-out polyvinyl floor covering with his son Brett.
 They got the idea because when they hosed the garage floor, winter's salt, sludge and dust would remain.
 At first, Brett Sneed taped together grooved plastic mats, which looked better and were easier to clean.

 Now the Sneeds manufacture large extruded-plastic mats called G-Floor in Emporia, Kan., sold at Sam's Club nationwide.
 They can also be ordered from Lowe's and catalogues such as Frontgate.
-The floors come in several patterns such as coin and diamond tread, and colors: gray, black, brown, blue, brick red and green.
+The floors come in several patterns and colors.
 The flooring is 1/16-inch to 1/8-inch thick.

 Wall-to-wall installation of the plastic mats involves sweeping out the garage, overlapping rolls and cutting them to size.
 The mats adhere to the floor with two-sided waterproof tape.
 Interlocking tiles also can be cut to fit the floor, says Todd Starr of Gladiator GarageWorks by Whirlpool Corp.
 Tapered edge trim pieces can create a smoother transition from the driveway to the garage.
 The cost of tiles, without professional installation, is more than $1,800 for the typical two-car garage.